Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 –D. Howard, Riddle & Brantley client

-Even though you have UM/UIM benefits under your own automobile policy, you may have a hard time collecting a settlement.
-Insurance companies are for-profit businesses.
-This means they have a vested interest in minimizing the amounts they pay out in claims — even to their own clients.
-Insurance adjusters are professionals at negotiating claims, and they are looking out for the company’s interests, not yours.
+Even though you have UM/UIM benefits under your own automobile policy, do not expect your insurance carrier to offer up compensation so easily.
+After all, insurance companies are for-profit businesses.
+They have a vested interest in minimizing the amounts they pay out in claims — even to their own clients.
+This means that when you file UM/UIM claim with your carrier, they step into the role of the defendant.
+Therefore, the insurance adjuster will try to minimize your payout in the same way that at-fault driver’s insurance company would.
+Remember: Insurance adjusters are professionals at negotiating claims, and they are looking out for the company’s interests, not yours.

-At Riddle & Brantley, we deal with insurance adjusters all day long.
+At Riddle & Brantley, we deal with insurance adjusters all day, every day.
 We know the tricks they use, and we know how to read your policy to make sure you get the compensation you deserve.

 For a FREE consultation concerning an uninsured or underinsured motorist claim, call our North Carolina car accident lawyers at 1-800-525-7111.